yawenguan/DataFusion/README.md

 # Data Fusion

-Thi repository contains code to perform the statistical analyses in the manuscript "A comparison of statistical and machine learning methods for creating national daily maps of ambient PM2.5 concentration"
+This repository contains code to perform the statistical analyses in the manuscript "A comparison of statistical and machine learning methods for creating national daily maps of ambient PM2.5 concentration"